exasol/saas-api-python/doc/changes/unreleased.md

 ## Summary

-This release fixes vulnerabilities by updating dependencies.
+This release fixes vulnerabilities by updating dependencies and updates openapi-python-client as this was blocked by a pending release of the Exasol SaaS REST API.

-## Security

-* tbd: Fixed vulnerabilities by updating dependencies.

 ## Refactorings